Ben-Kerman/anki-jrp/doc/template-setup.md

 ## Fields

-Every field that furigana and accent highlighting should generated for needs to be enclosed in an HTML element with the attribute `data-jrp-generate`.
+Every field that furigana and accent highlighting should be generated for needs to be enclosed in an HTML element with the attribute `data-jrp-generate`.

 If you previously used the Migaku Japanese Add-on you'll likely have lines like this somewhere in your templates: